coolinmc6/cm-blog/README.md

 # README

+- Take a look at the finished version at [https://coolinmc6.github.io/cm-blog/](https://coolinmc6.github.io/cm-blog/).

+## Notes
 - I can add a Header component by doing: `<Route path="/" component={Header}/>`.
 If it has a slash (which every path will, it will show up).
 - The Redux setup process has many steps; I need to look into it again and just memorize each step.
 I need to be